Skip to content

 You're facing two temptations:

-- Too Granular: Creating an account for every paperclip.
-7010 - Blue Pens, 7011 - Black Pens.
-This is a nightmare for data entry and creates a 50-page P&L that's useless.
+1. Too Granular: Creating an account for every expense subcategory.
+This is a nightmare for data entry and produces financial statements nobody can read.

-- Too Broad: Creating a few "dumping ground" accounts.
-7000 - G&A Expense.
-This is useless for analysis.
+2. Too Broad: Creating a few "dumping ground" accounts.
+This is fast to enter but useless for analysis.

 The Art of the Numbering System